 And a new stand-alone definition of GNSO Supermajority should be included at the end of Section 3.9 as follows:

 “3.9 g.
-A “GNSO Supermajority” shall mean: (a) two-thirds (66.67%) of the Council members of each House, or (b) seventy-five percent (75%) of one House and a majority of the other House.”
+A “GNSO Supermajority” shall mean: (a) two-thirds (2/3) of the Council members of each House, or (b) three-fourths (3/4) of one House and a majority of the other House.”

+In addition, the WT recommends the consistent use of either percentage or fraction when referring to voting thresholds, and has opted for using fraction in the context of the PDP voting thresholds.

+Simplify Section 3.9 of Article X (B)

+In the last sentence of section 3.9 Article X of the ICANN Bylaws, it should be sufficient to say ‘the GNSO Supermajority vote threshold will have to be met or exceeded’ as the clause ‘with respect to any contracting party affected by such contract provision’ is irrelevant.
+As a result, the WT recommends that this provision is updated accordingly.

 In addition, a number of overarching issues were identified which were deemed to have an impact on the overall policy development process or related to various stages of the new PDP and therefore needed to be considered once an initial outline of the new PDP would have been completed.
 These overarching issues consist of: